allpix-squared/allpix-squared/tools/root_analysis_macros/README.md

 Simple macro that reads the required trees to plot Monte Carlo hits in pixel versus the pixel charge.
 Loops over all events and fills numpy arrays.
 A few relevant histograms are displayed at the end of the run.
 Requires PyROOT, numpy, matplotlib.
 To execute:
-* Replace the paths to libAllpixObjects.so and data.root in the macro
-* run `python display_mc_hits.py`
+* run `python display_mc_hits.py -l path/to/libAllpixObjects.so -f path/to/data.root`